 Plant Growth Regulators seem nonthreatening, but this cannabis should instill fear in you as a user.
 Here’s why.

 Of course, you have heard about the negative impact of fungicides and pesticides on your bud, but that is not the only risk of contamination you will experience.
 There is another chemical scare brewing in the cannabis industry, and you’ve got to know how to identify it.
+What are the dangers of smoking PGR marijuana?

 Plant Growth Regulators (PGR) weed is a novel substance in the cannabis sector, and it came to bear because of the desire for larger buds and yields.
 When consumer’s demand for cannabis goes higher, farmers start cutting corners by squirting the cannabis crop with damaging PGRs.
 So now metal contamination should be your sole concern as a cannabis consumer; you also need to be worried about the possibility of PGR in your weed.